meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 ### What's involved with following this diet?
 Diet is essentially the eating of meats or animal products every meal while excluding plant-based food.
 Can be expanded to include poultry, animal fats and seafood.
 ### Who is it for?
-For people who want to lose weightan
+For people who want to lose weight and lower blood sugar levels.
 ### Is it backed by scientific research?
-No, because regardless of anecdotal evidence, the cabbage soup diet does not have any scientific evidence backing  up its claims.
-Nor does cabbage or cabbage soup offer any extravagant fat-burning properties it's purported to have.
+Not really.
+It may
 ### Is it dangerous?
 Yes, it can be dangerous due to the severely restrictive nature of the diet.
 ### Would you recommend?